jieliu2000/anyi/README.md

           withconfig:
             template: "Create an engaging title for the following story:\n\n{{.Text}}"
             systemMessage: "You are an editor skilled at creating titles."
-        clientName: "claude"  # Override client for this step
+        clientName: "ollama"  # Override client for this step
 ```

 Load and use this configuration: